erorus/newsstand/README.md

  - `itemdaily.php` updates the daily prices table (which powers the OHLC charts) for each stackable item, based on the snapshot data.
  - `historyprune.php` prunes the detailed (hourly) snapshot history, removing data older than 2 weeks old.
  - `buildaddon.sh` runs the expensive addon build process, which saves some average pricing data for every item on every realm into the in-game addon.
- - `wowtoken.php` fetches the WoW Token pricing data placed by the bot server, saves it to the database, and generates the json and csv files.
+ - `wowtoken.php` fetches the WoW Token pricing data from the API, saves it to the database, and generates the json and csv files.

 ## How am I expected to clone this?